 I personally was hooked in by the kimonos that were being advertised.
-When I saw this ad, I had just gotten done dealing with my first summer in Seattle.
-I was living in a fancy downtown loft that was basically made of floor to ceiling windows – here’s what it looked like:
+When I saw this ad, I had just gotten done dealing with a very hot summer.
+I was living in an apartment that was basically made of floor to ceiling windows.

-Why am I telling you about this bougie ass downtown window living?
-Well, 2 weeks after our 30 hour road trip to move from Texas to Seattle, WA, Seattle experienced one of it’s hottest summers in history.
+Why am I telling you about this?
+Well, 2 weeks after our 30 hour road trip to move across the country, our new town experienced one of its hottest summers in history.
 Several days of very, very high temperatures.
-The Pacific Northwest doesn’t typically have central AC like much of the hotter regions in the USA have.
-When my partner and I moved, we threw out a lot of our Texas summer clothes because “it wouldn’t be as necessary in the cooler PNW!”
+We also did not have central AC at the time.

 In the midst of sweating my balls off in our new greenhouse-style apartment with a window that hinged open only 4 inches, I saw that ad for the Mensclo kimono and thought, “This is exactly what I need!”